Omaestrocrypto/Omaestrocrypto/README.md

-- 👋 Hi, I’m @Omaestrocrypto
+- 👋 Hi, I’m @Omaestro
 - 👀 I’m interested in crypto, gaming and travelling
 - 🌱 I’m currently learning as much as possible
-- 💞️ I’m looking to collaborate on web3 projects
+- 💞️ I’m looking to learn and collaborate on web3 projects
 - 📫 Reach out to me @omaestrocrypto on X
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I don't like beetroot